lban2049/tokio/.aigne/doc-smith/docs/api-sync.md

 }
 ```

-The channel's capacity, set during creation (e.g., `mpsc::channel(100)`), is crucial for managing backpressure.
-If the channel is full, senders will wait asynchronously until there is space.

 ### broadcast

-The `broadcast` channel enables many producers to send messages to many consumers, where every consumer receives every message.
-This is ideal for "fan-out" patterns like pub/sub systems.
+The `broadcast` channel allows multiple senders to broadcast messages to multiple receivers.
+Every receiver sees every message.
+This is useful for pub/sub systems, chat applications, or any scenario requiring a "fan-out" message distribution.

-**Example: Basic broadcast**
+If a receiver is too slow and falls behind, it might miss messages.
+When this happens, its next call to `recv()` will return a `RecvError::Lagged` error, at which point it can decide to catch up or handle the missed data.

 ```rust
 use tokio::sync::broadcast;